Andrey-oss/kernel-auditor/README.md

 ## Documentation
 You can read our documentation, if you don't understand something

+## Notice / Important

+At the moment, `kernel-auditor` **has not been tested on Intel processors** If you are using an Intel CPU and encounter any issues or bugs, please open an issue on the repository or contact me directly

 ## Contributing
 Feel free to fork this repository and submit pull requests for improvements